Zsuark/zsuark.github.io/_posts/2018-02-22-quil-tutorial.md

   - we replace the points array with the new set of points

-  However, we can only track so many points at a time before we blow the stack
+  However, we can only see lines of 1, so lets stop at that point

-  So, when we hit 2048 points we stop, pause for a bit and then reset the state to the initial value.
   "

   (let [length (:line-length   state)